 Providence College’s Leadership Fellows Program assists students in becoming authentic, effective, and ethical leaders.
 Through a three-semester cohort-based model, sophomore, junior, and senior participants have the opportunity to connect regularly with peers, faculty and staff.
-The program’s structure is composed of general meetings, the annual Rhode Island Conference on Values-Based Leadership, and a daytime Leadership Fellows retreat in Providence, each of which includes activities facilitated by community, business, and non-profit leaders.
+The program’s structure is composed of general meetings, the annual Rhode Island Conference on Values-Based Leadership, and an on-campus winter retreat, each of which includes activities facilitated by community, business, and non-profit leaders.

 Transformations Leadership Retreat